 Recipients of the Shots 2013 Best New Director Award, Brewer joined PRETTYBIRD’s roster in 2012, and since then, have successfully segued to music videos, applying their fresh and artful eye to Drop The Lime “No Sleep,” Purity Ring “Belispeak,” Steve Aoki featuring Lovefoxxx “Heartbreaker,” Skylar Grey “Final Warning,” The War on Drugs “Brothers,” Two Door Cinema Club “Changing of the Seasons” and Volta Bureau “Hope,” among others.
-Their Alt J “Something Good” video took home the 2013 Young Director Award for Non-European Music Video and was featured in the SHOOT New Directors Showcase, along with their video for Passion Pit’s “Carried Away.”
-That video received a slew of Best Music Video and Best New Director accolades from the London International Awards, UK Music Video Awards and Shots Awards, to name a few.
+Their Alt-J “Something Good” video took home the 2013 Young Director Award for Non-European Music Video and was featured in the SHOOT New Directors Showcase, alongside their video for Passion Pit’s “Carried Away,” which also received a slew of Best Music Video and Best New Director accolades from the London International Awards, UK Music Video Awards and Shots Awards, to name a few.

-Most recently Brewer has signed Nicolas Cage and Jack Huston (Boardwalk Empire, American Hustle) to star in their feature film, The Trust.
-Starting principal photography in October 2014, the script centers on two evil cops who discover a strangely hidden and guarded safe filled with mysterious contents.
+Brewer is currently in post-production on their first feature-film The Trust starring Nicolas Cage and Elijah Wood, as well as a rare dramatic turn from Jerry Lewis.
+Cage and Wood play corrupt cops who discover a strangely hidden and guarded safe filled with mysterious contents.
 At the 2014 Cannes Film Festival, Indiewire named The Trust one of the ten most promising projects to watch for.